Who We Are

 - Group Mentoring

-- Eddie on the Road (regional kids and volunteer program)
+- Eddie on the Road (regional and remote kids and volunteer program)

 We strive to continue the legacy of Edmund Rice by the giving of ourselves to others, bringing hope and optimism.